Effective volunteer management involves good communication and coordination of job duties.

 - If an usher has a problem with a visitor or congregant, they should contact Elder Smith for assistance.

 The process of creating job descriptions can be done quickly and efficiently with a few of the right people in the room.
 Gather a few folks who understand what needs to be done, sit in a room with a laptop and just go down the list and answer the questions: who, what, where, when and how.
 You will be surprised at how quickly you can create volunteer role descriptions.

 Lastly, church volunteers are a valuable asset which is why it is important to provide good systems and processes to support them.
-Investing some time thinking through and creating detailed job descriptions is one way to show your volunteers support.
+Investing some time thinking through and creating detailed job descriptions is one way to show your volunteers support and appreciation.